Scifiler-sys/Training_Code_.NET_Ext_AWS/3-OOP/Day-1/Notes/Readme.md

 * When a derived class changes the implementation details of a method from the base class
 ### Method Overloading
 * When there are multiple method but with different parameters and most of the time, different implementation details

+## Abstraction
+* The process of hiding the implementation details and only showing the functionality to the user
+* A way to simplify complex application and not worry about the implementation details and just really focuse on the functionality of something.
+* Ex: You know how to send a text with your phone but you don't know the process on how that text gets send over to the other person
+* The way we implement abstraction is through the use of interfaces and abstract classes
+### Interface
+* It contains nothing but abstract methods and properties
+    * That just means you don't have to write implementation details when you create an interface
+* You can "inherit" multiple interfaces
+### Abstract class
+* May contain some methods and properties with implementation
+* May also contain abstract methods and properties
+* You cannot inherit multiple abstract classes